Anomalous Magnetoresistance beyond the Julli\`ere Model for Spin Selectivity in Chiral Molecules

-\emph{Low MR in N-molecule-FM device without MPE}\textemdash We then study the MR in N-chiral molecule-FM device, see Fig. \ref{fig1}(a).
+Next, we study the MR in N-chiral molecule-FM device, see Figure \ref{fig1}a.
 The FM polarization is fixed at $P_{FM}=30\%$, a typical value of the FM tip/FM substrate used in the experiments.
-The MR is calculated by $MR=(G_{+M}-G_{-M})/(G_{+M}+G_{-M})$, where $G_{+M} (G_{-M})$ represents the conductance for positive (negative) magnetization electrode (see Sec.
-S1.3 in Ref.\cite{ref41}).
-Figure \ref{fig2}(a) and Fig. \ref{fig2}(b) display, respectively, the conductance and MR without MPE.
-The difference between conductances $G_{+M}$ and $G_{-M}$ is too small to yield a notable MR compared to the MR observed experimentally \cite{ref27,ref28}.
-In Fig. \ref{fig2}(b) we also show the product of $P_s$ and $P_{FM}$.
+The MR is calculated by $MR=(G_{+M}-G_{-M})/(G_{+M}+G_{-M})$, where $G_{+M} (G_{-M})$ represents the conductance for positive (negative) magnetization electrode (see Section S1.3 in the Supporting Information).
+Figure \ref{fig2}a and Figure \ref{fig2}b display, respectively, the conductance and MR without MPE.
+The difference between conductances $G_{+M}$ and $G_{-M}$ is too small to yield a notable MR compared to the MR observed experimentally.\citep{ref27,ref28} In Figure \ref{fig2}b we also show the product of $P_s$ and $P_{FM}$.
 MR is slightly smaller than $P_s P_{FM}$ only, which is consistent with the Jullière model.
 We emphasize that, for whatever the values of model parameters, $MR<P_{FM}$ always and the Jullière model holds.
-In the experiments, however, MR can be larger than $P_{FM}$ and the Jullière model is violated \cite{ref33,ref34}.
+In the experiments, however, MR can be larger than $P_{FM}$ and the Jullière model is violated.\citep{ref33,ref34}